wavefrontHQ/docs/pages/doc/users_account_managing.md

 * If permissions or roles were assigned to you explicitly, you get those as well.

 You can check the permissions you have and see which groups you belong to.
-1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select your username.
+1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select your user name.
-2. Click the **Groups, Roles & Permissions** tab to display the permissions you have and why you have them.
+2. Click the **Groups, Roles & Permissions** tab to display the permissions you have and see why you have them.
 ![groups and permissions](images/groups_and_permissions.png)

 3. Hover over any group to see the permissions you have from this group.
 The permissions come from roles assigned to the group.